Bedford College, London: Women with degrees

 In 1878, degree examinations of the University of London were opened to women.
 Bedford College students began gaining University of London Bachelor of Arts, Bachelor of Science and Master's degrees from the early 1880s.
+In 1891 the college began training women graduates to teach secondary students.
+In 1910 Sara Melhuish was appointed as the head of training and within five years there were sixty students and four specialist staff.

-In 1900, when the University of London became a teaching university (where it had previously been only a degree-awarding body), Bedford College became one of its constituent colleges.
-It applied to the Privy Council for a Royal Charter to take the place of its Deed of Incorporation.
-Royal Assent for the new chartered body was received in 1909, and the College became officially recognised as Bedford College for Women.
+In 1900, the University of London became a teaching university (before, it had only awarded university degrees); Bedford College became one of its constituent colleges.
+It applied to the Privy Council for a royal charter to take the place of its deed of incorporation.
+Royal assent for the university charter was received in 1909, and the college became officially recognised as Bedford College for Women.

 Continued growth led to a search for new premises, leading to the purchase of the lease on a site at Regent's Park in 1908.
 A major fund-raising effort was undertaken to provide it with modern amenities.
 The purpose-built buildings were designed by the architect Basil Champneys and officially opened by Queen Mary in 1913.
 The buildings continued to be extended and rebuilt throughout the 70 years that the college spent at Regent's Park, especially after extensive damage from wartime bombing.

 The college colours were green and grey, said to be those of Minerva.
 Purple was added in 1938 to represent the university; the resulting colours were, by chance or design, similar to those of women's suffrage in the United Kingdom.

 A permanent record of the pictorial history of the college was made following the final reunion of former students and the collection and cataloguing of the archives in 1985.